BNasmith/PTForsyth/PTFWorkofChrist.md

 been led into saying the things they did about
-God if they thought the decrees were simply things God could handle, or things like a doom on God ?
+God if they thought the decrees were simply things God could handle, or things like a doom on God?
 The decrees of God were to them God decreeing.
 The holiness of God was God as holy.
 When that holiness is wounded or defied, could
-God be content to take us back with a mere censure or other penance and the declaration that He was holy ?
+God be content to take us back with a mere censure or other penance and the declaration that He was holy?
 We could not respect a God like that.
 Servants despise indulgent masters.
-Sinners would despise a God who would take us back when we wept, and speak thus : " Let us say no more about it.
-You did very wrong, and you have suffered for it, and I ; but let us forget it now you have come back."
+Sinners would despise a God who would take us back when we wept, and speak thus: " Let us say no more about it.
+You did very wrong, and you have suffered for it, and I; but let us forget it now you have come back."
 We should not